-After this put your battery back in the bike and do a quick power up to see everything is ok.
+After this put your battery back on the bike and do a quick power up to see everything is ok.
 Be sure that the battery sits snuggly in the frame and it doesn’t move.
-Before the test ride, make sure our battery is fully charged and sitting properly on the frame
+Before the test ride, make sure your battery is fully charged and sitting properly on the frame.

-These steps should be enough to prevent any issue that we might have due to a misconnection.
+These steps should be enough to prevent any issue that you might have due to a misconnection.